PicartaAI/PicartaAI/README.md

 2. **AI Analysis:** 🔍 Our AI system analyzes the image to identify key features and determine the likely location.

 3. **Location Verification:** ✅ The result is presented, indicating the potential location of the photo along with a confidence score.

+## Features

+- **AI-powered Geolocation:** 🧠 Our advanced AI technology helps accurately determine the location where a photo was taken.

+- **Global Coverage:** 🌐 We provide geolocation solutions for photos from around the world, contributing to a more reliable and authentic digital environment.

 ## Mission Statement